pwalker91/fw-fanctrl/README.md

 ## Charging/Discharging strategies

 The strategy active by default is the one specified in the `defaultStrategy` entry.
 Optionally a separate strategy only active during discharge can be defined, using the `strategyOnDischarging` entry.
-By default no extra strategy for discharging is provided, the default stratgy is active during all times.
+By default no extra strategy for discharging is provided, the default strategy is active at all times.
 The charging status of the battery is fetched from the following file by default:
 `/sys/class/power_supply/BAT1/status`
 The default path can be overwritten by entering a value for `batteryChargingStatusPath` inside the `config.json` file.

 # Misc

-It is possible to hot swap the current strategy with another one by running the command
+It is possible to hot-swap the current strategy with another one by running the command
 ```
-fw-fanctrl strategyName
+fw-fanctrl {strategyName}
 ```
-where `strategyName is one of the strategies described in the config file.
+where `{strategyName}` is one of the strategies described in the config file.